This all started during a recent strategy call with a client. They asked a familiar question:

 Integrating the Messy Middle, 95-5% Rule, and Dark Social into a New Marketing Framework

-The 95-5% rule reminds us to stop chasing after every lead.
-Focus your resources on the 5% who are ready to convert right now, but don’t neglect the other 95%.
-They’ll become customers later, if you build a relationship that’s meaningful and valuable.
+The 95-5% rule is a reminder not to chase every lead equally.
+Focus your energy on the 5% who are ready to buy now, but don’t ignore the other 95%.
+With consistent, meaningful engagement, those early-stage prospects can become customers down the line.

 Why You Need to Adjust Your KPIs for This New World